Tachi107/cloudflare-ddns/README.md

 ## Library

 cloudflare-ddns is also a library!
-In fact, the command line tool is fully based around it.
-It is fully tested with CI jobs, so you can be sure that it will always work as expected.
+In fact, the command line tool is fully based on it.
+It is regularly tested with CI jobs, so you can be sure that it will always work as expected.

 ## Build